ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

 ### Automatically subscribe to resources

-Besides manually subscribing to resources, you can also automatically subscribe to resources based on their endpoint name, endpoint type, or listed resources (a pre-subscription). mbed Device Connector will automatically send a subscription request when it encounters an endpoint or resource that matches these definitions.
+Besides manually subscribing to resources, you can also automatically subscribe (a pre-subscription) to resources based on their endpoint name, endpoint type, or listed resources. mbed Device Connector will automatically send a subscription request when it encounters an endpoint or resource that matches these definitions.

     PUT /v2/subscriptions